owowed/dino.owowed.moe/README.md

 # dino.owowed.moe

-An attempt to recreate Wallpaper Engine/Chrome Dino Runner in Godot, exported in HTML/WebAssembly.
+An attempt to recreate Wallpaper Engine/Chrome Dino Runner in Godot 4, exported in HTML/WebAssembly.